Italy approves plan to boost broadband networks

 The Italian government has pledged 6 billion euros ($6.71 billion) to build up the networks, which it hopes to boost with private investment from telecoms operators.
 Guidi said if all worked well, 100-megabit coverage could reach up to 85 percent of households.

-While all sides acknowledge the need to upgrade Italy's aging copper-wire internet infrastructure, the cost of installing a new fiber-optic network over a short period has alarmed the telecoms companies.
+While all sides acknowledge the need to upgrade Italy's aging copper-wire internet infrastructure, the cost of installing a new fibre-optic network over a short period has alarmed the telecoms companies.

-The government favored modernizing the whole network with fiber optic cable directly into subscribers' homes (so-called fiber-to-the-home, or FTTH).
+The government favoured modernising the whole network with fibre optic cable directly into subscribers' homes (so-called fibre-to-the-home, or FTTH).

 But operators argue that immediate conversion would be too costly.
-They prefer boosting the capacity of existing copper-wire connections that run between street cabinets and households (so-called fiber-to-the cabinet or FTTC).
+They prefer boosting the capacity of existing copper-wire connections that run between street cabinets and households (so-called fibre-to-the cabinet or FTTC).

 Speculation that the government may order the former monopolist Telecom Italia to switch off its copper network entirely over the next few years caused some alarm in the sector, but Guidi said companies would be left to decide the most appropriate technological solution.